sadok-f/free-for-dev/README.md

    * [embed.ly](https://embed.ly/) — Provides APIs for embedding media in a webpage, responsive image scaling, extracting elements from a webpage.
 Free for up to 5,000 URLs/month at 15 requests/second
    * [filestack.com](https://www.filestack.com/) — File picker, transform and deliver, free for 250 files, 500 transformations and 3 GB bandwidth
    * [file.io](https://www.file.io) - 2 GB storage of files.
 A file is auto-deleted after 1 download.
 REST API to interact with the storage.
 Rate limit 1 request/minute.
+   * [flyimg.io](https://flyimg.io/) — Open source project that provides a Dockerized application to resize and crop images on the fly, Get optimised images with MozJPEG, WebP or PNG using ImageMagick, with an efficient caching system.
    * [freetools.site](https://freetools.site/) — Free online tools.
 Convert or edit documents, images, audio, video and more.
    * [GoFile.io](https://gofile.io/) - Free file sharing and storage platform, can be used via web based UI & also API. unlimited file size, bandwidth, download count, etc. But when a file becomes inactive (no download for more than 10 days), it will be deleted.
    * [gumlet.com](https://www.gumlet.com/) — Image resize-as-a-service.
 It also optimizes images and performs delivery via CDN.
 Free tier includes 1 GB bandwidth and unlimited number of image processing every month for 1 year.